emilybache/Tennis-Refactoring-Kata/angular/README.md

 - Styled each game with material design and scss to make GUI look better
 - Wrote unit tests against important look and feel aspects of the web page.
 Now the kata allows you to refactor the ts, angular, html, and css product code all under a fast suite of unit tests that cover it all.
 - Added unique html and css code smells to each tennis game for more refactoring opportunities
+- Added unit tests for app component

 ## Future Plans

-- Add unit tests from app component level and remove duplicate tests at component level
 - Practice completing the kata at least once for refactoring css
 - Post kata on social media for feedback
 - Maybe mob with UI/UX designer again to make more look and feel improvements to the kata